when I was 12 years old I got a Playstation 2. at some point it stopped working or i was bored so i took it apart.

-as I unscrewed the case’s exterior panels case i noticed even more screws, varied in length and thickness, in both Phillips and flat-head variety.
+as I unscrewed the case’s exterior i noticed even more screws, varied in length and thickness, in Phillips and flat-head variety.

-to combat confusion, i grabbed a few sheets of paper and traced each panel’s outline, punching holes (using the screws!) into approximate zones on my drawing.
+to stay organized i grabbed a few sheets of paper and traced each panel’s outline, punching holes (using the screws) into approximate zones on my drawing.

 it looked something like this:

 layer by layer i drew rectangles and punched holes in additional sheets of note paper. disassembling is the easy part, of course.